javalosr2004/PolyChats/APISpec.md

 ### 1.1.
 Create user - `/user/` (POST)

 Creates a user, given a unique username and password.
 On success returns the username.
-Retrieves the catalog of items.
-Each unique item combination should have only a single price.
-You can have at most 6 potion SKUs offered in your catalog at one time.

 **Request**:
 ```json